CollinsonGroup/teamcity/readme.md

 TeamCity....Dockerized.

-The container includes the MS SQL JDBC4 driver.
+The container is a simple installation of TeamCity 9.X.
+At present, the only addition is including the MS SQL JDBC4 driver.

 ## Running